vinestreet/vsi_wp_template/readme.md

 	/* Move wp-content - must be set before call to 'wp-settings'*/ define( 'WP_CONTENT_DIR', $_SERVER['DOCUMENT_ROOT'] );
 	define( 'WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST']);

+In the wordpress general settings, remove /core from the site url.
+This tells wordpress to make the root url the home page.

 Theme
 -----------